fishcu/sgs-shader/README.md

 In RetroArch, when a core is running, go to the Quick Menu (standard hotkey: F1), Shaders -> Load Shader Preset.
 Load any of the available presets.

+**Note**: Slang shaders such as this one will only show up with the `vulkan`, `glcore`, and `d3d12` video drivers.
+If you are using the `gl` driver, which is the default on Linux distributions, make sure to switch to the `vulkan` or `glcore` drivers!

-If you like to run the shader by default when opening the core, you can set it permanently by going to the Quick Menu -> Overrides -> Save Core Overrides.
+If you like to run the shader by default when opening the core, you can set it permanently by going to the Quick Menu -> Shaders -> Save Core Preset.

+## Ensuring sharp scaling
+Make sure to have the following parameters set in the video settings for the best video quality:
+- Settings -> Video -> Scaling -> Integer Scale ON
+- Settings -> Video -> Scaling -> Aspect Ratio Custom.
+Then, scale up the "Custom Aspect Ratio (Height)" to fill your screen (e.g., 9x for 240p content on a 4k display).
+Then, scale up the "Custom Aspect Ratio (Width)" to match the height and to achieve a proper aspect ratio.
+For example, the SNES has an aspect ratio of 8:7.
+If choosing a 9x vertical resolution of 2016 for SNES content, the horizontal resolution should be 2016 * 8 / 7 = 2304.

 ## What to do if performance is slow
 Despite some optimization efforts, the shader is quite heavy for higher-resolution content.
 It runs well for 480p and lower resolution content on a laptop GTX 1060.